Fees & Insurance

 I understand that life is complex and sometimes things come up unexpectedly.
 If you need to cancel or reschedule your appointment, please provide at least 24 hours’ notice whenever possible.
 This helps ensure that I can offer the time to someone else who may be waiting for care.

 For late cancellations or missed appointments, the full session fee may apply.
-However, I recognize that emergencies and unavoidable situations happen—please don’t hesitate to reach out if something unexpected arises.
+However, I recognize that emergencies, illness, and unavoidable situations happen—please don’t hesitate to reach out if something unexpected arises.
 I’ll always do my best to respond with flexibility and understanding.

 Accessibility & Support